 Lifestyle and Lifespan

 Slender, brightly colored frog of about one and a half inches in length.
 Gold in color with black markings on the back and legs.
-They crawl rather than hop when they move.This frog is a terrestrial species that lives in tropical montane forest, with breeding and larval development taking place in forest streams.
+They crawl rather than hop when they move.This frog is a terrestrial species that lives in tropical montane forest.
+Breeding and larval development take place in forest streams.

-Adult males and females have similar coloring: light yellowish green to bright gold.
-They usually also have one to several black splotches on their back and legs, though sometimes there is no black and frogs are solid yellow.
+Adult males and females have similar coloring: light yellowish-green to bright gold.
+They usually have one to several black splotches on their back and legs, though sometimes frogs are solid yellow with no black.
 The females are much larger than the males!
 They can be up to 25 percent longer and heavier!

 The bright color warns predators of their toxicity; there are potent neurotoxins in the skin secretions.
-Those of the Atelopus genera are part of the group called harlequin frogs, who with the true toads makeup the family Bufonidae.
-All members of this family have skin secretions of varying degrees of toxicity. - The frog’s diet helps enhance its toxicity.
-In fact, the more different kinds of insects and invertebrates the frog eats, the more toxic its skin secretions become.
-All animals in the golden frog’s taxonomic family (Bufonidae) have toxic skin secretions, but the Panamanian Golden Frog’s secretions are the most toxic of the entire group. - In addition to multiple neurotoxins and cardiotoxins, the Panamanian Golden Frog has two forms of zetekitoxin, a potent nerve poison.
+Those of the Atelopus genera are part of the group called harlequin frogs, who, with the true toads, makeup the family Bufonidae.
+All members of this family have skin secretions of varying degrees of toxicity.
+The frog’s diet helps enhance its toxicity.
+In fact, the greater the variety of insect invertebrate species the frog eats, the more toxic its skin secretions become.
+All animals in the golden frog’s taxonomic family (Bufonidae) have toxic skin secretions, but the Panamanian Golden Frog’s secretions are the most toxic of the entire group.
+The Panamanian Golden Frog has multiple cardiotoxins and neurotoxins, including two forms of zetekitoxin, a potent nerve poison.
 One individual Panamanian golden frog contains enough toxins to kill 1,200 mice.
 The frogs are aposematic, meaning the frog’s coloration signals a means of defense.
 Therefore, it is not surprising that these brilliantly hued frogs can be both terrestrial and diurnal, as they distinctively amble through their environment with a casual response to potential predators.

 South America, Central America, Panama.
 Mountain slopes of the Central Cordilleran rainforests of west-central Panama.